andrewts99/atsweb/README.md

         Oil on paper, framed
         40 cm x 52.5 cm

+ # View website locally
- 5. Run node server and check that it looks ok.
+ 1. Run node server and check that it looks ok.
+In terminal, type: node server.js
+ 2. Open a browser and run the url localhost:3000